 The Learning Benefits of Laptop Programs

 As ERIC Digest further reveals, several leading computer companies have actively engaged in research to evaluate the benefits of laptops in public schools.
 In examining the perks, researchers and instructors report educational advantages, such as:

-- Textbooks are expensive and often outdated, but with laptops, students can engage in up-to-date research through the internet.
+- Textbooks are expensive and often outdated, but students can engage in up-to-date research through the internet with laptops.

 - Students can reinforce their lessons through their laptop's technological tools, including study games, class-specific discussion blogs, and other digital resources.

-- Students are able to edit and correct their writing with greater ease, as the laptops provide students with instant dictionaries, spell checking tools, and thesaurus resources.
+- Students can edit and correct their writing with greater ease, as the laptops provide students with instant dictionaries, spell-checking tools, and thesaurus resources.

 - Students can become versed in technological tools, which will help provide students with greater preparation for their technology-based careers in the future.

 - Students from different financial backgrounds can have equitable access to computer technology, which equalizes learning in any diverse classroom.